TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [qBittorrent](https://www.qbittorrent.org/) - The qBittorrent project aims to provide an open-source software alternative to µTorrent
 * [Siderus Orion](https://orion.siderus.io/) - Siderus Orion is an Open Source easy to use Inter Planetary File System (IPFS) desktop client
 * [Syncthing](https://syncthing.net/) - Syncthing replaces proprietary sync and cloud services with something open, trustworthy and decentralized
+* [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en) - The Tor software protects you by bouncing your communications around a distributed network of relays run by volunteers all around the world
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - VirtualBox is a general-purpose full virtualizer
 * [WinSCP](https://winscp.net/eng/index.php) - WinSCP (Windows Secure Copy) is a free and open-source SFTP, FTP, WebDAV, Amazon S3 and SCP client for Microsoft Windows